cj-mills/christianjmills/_posts/2020-12-8-Basic-In-Game-Style-Transfer-Tutorial.md

 This tutorial will cover how to use trained models from the [`fast_neural_style`](https://github.com/pytorch/examples/tree/master/fast_neural_style) project provided by PyTorch.
 The models take in regular images and return stylized versions.
 We'll get our input images from the in-game camera and display the stylized output to the user.

 **Important:** This is meant as a simple proof of concept and requires a powerful GPU to get playable frame rates.
-An RTX 20-series card or newer is recommended.
+An RTX 20-series equivalent or newer is recommended.